-3.5.3 PRI Trunks
+3.5.2 PRI Trunks

-PRI trunks can be set to a number of different line subtypes; PRI, T1 and ETSI.
-The options depend on the Country 47 setting of system.
+PRI trunks can be set to a number of different line subtypes; PRI or T1.
+The options depend on the Country setting of system.

-- PRI 1914 Available for Canada, Mexico and United States.
-Supports up to 23 channels. - T1 99A Available for Canada, Mexico and United States.
-Supports up to 24 channels. - ETSI 87 Available for countries other than Canada, Mexico and United States.
-Supports up to 30 channels. - I P500 PRI Channel Licenses The IP500 PRI 1 trunk daughter card supports the use of its first 8 channels unlicensed.
+- PRI 84 Available for Canada, Mexico and United States.
+Supports up to 23 channels. - T1 92 Available for Canada, Mexico and United States.
+Supports up to 24 channels. - I P500 PRI Channel Licenses The IP500 PRI 1 trunk daughter card supports the use of its first 8 channels unlicensed.
 Use of additional channels require licenses to be added to the configuration.
 The maximum number of channels depends on the current Line Sub-Type setting of the PRI trunk.